simonjackman/aus_electorates_to_postcodes/postcode_nsw_legislative_district.md

 # Matching addresses to districts

-We now match the unique, geo-coded NSW addresses to districts, the real "work" of this exercise being done by the call to `sf::st_intersects` in the function `pfunc`; we group the data by `postcode` and use processing these batches of data in parallel via `furrr::future_map`.
+We now match the unique, geo-coded NSW addresses to districts, the real "work" of this exercise being done by the call to `sf::st_intersects` in the function `pfunc`; we group the data by `postcode` and use process these batches of data in parallel via `furrr::future_map`.

 ::: {.cell hash='postcode_nsw_legislative_district_cache/html/st-intersect-work_a5db038b0cf052ca5f20db22c0dbd5bc'}